dgroomes/rust-playground/notes/README.md

   indented bullets are unwieldy with so much content.
 * It's interesting that struct fields are private by default whereas in Java and Kotlin, fields are package-private and public by default, respectively.
+* How does equality checking work?
+Is there a reference equality (Java's `==`) and logical equality (Java's `equals(...)`)?
+  For example, how does equality checking work when comparing a vector to another vector?
+* I'm getting the sense that Rust, in general, is on the very low end of observability when compared to other languages, especially those like Java and JavaScript which have big runtimes.